Lesson 1 of 6

 Why Delta Matters for Strike Selection

-When you sell a cash-secured put or covered call, the strike price you choose is the single biggest lever you control.
-A strike too close to the current price collects fat premium but gets breached constantly.
-A strike too far away is safe but barely worth the capital commitment.
-Delta gives you a standardized way to compare strikes across any stock and any expiration.
+When you sell a CSP or covered call, the strike you pick is the single biggest lever you control.
+I learned this the hard way -- sell too close to the current price and you collect fat premium but get assigned constantly.
+Sell too far away and you barely make enough to justify tying up the capital.
+Delta gives you a consistent way to compare strikes across any stock, any expiration, any market condition.

 What Is Delta, Really?

-For option sellers, delta is a quick proxy for the probability that your short option finishes in-the-money.
-A put with a -.25 delta has roughly a 25% chance of being ITM at expiration, meaning about a 75% chance you keep the full premium.
+For us option sellers, delta is basically the market telling you the probability your option finishes in-the-money.
+A put with a -.25 delta?
+Roughly a 25% chance of being ITM at expiration -- meaning about a 75% chance you pocket the full premium and move on to the next trade.

 Fixed Dollar Strikes

-• +A $5 move means different things for AAPL vs. F
+• +A $5 move means nothing on AAPL but everything on F

 Delta-Based Strikes